optiv/rest-api-goat/README.md

 This is a "Goat" project so you can get familiar with REST API testing.
 There is an included Postman project so you can see how everything is meant to be called.
-This is very much still a work in progress, so feel free to hit me up with any questions you might have. steven.hartz@optiv.com
+If you encounter any components of the API which don't work correctly, please create an Issue for them.

 ## How To:
 Make sure you can run `pipenv`.
 On Macs, this easily is installed once homebrew